Yes, you are hearing me correctly.

 Let’s think about the first reason.

 Something I remember from Anita Archer’s training last summer is that it’s not “I do it, we do it, you do it.”
 It’s “I do it, we do it, we do it, we do it, we do it, you do it.”
-Guided practice is where the learning really sinks in.
+Successful independent work is the goal, but simply giving independent work doesn’t accomplish that goal.
 We often think kids are ready for independent work when they are not.

-Instead of “Do your best”, you will be saying, “Your work should look like the examples we have done together over the last few days.”
+Instead of “Do your best”, I’m now saying, “Your work should look like the examples we have done together over the last few days.”
 If you have taught it well, there will be no confusion, no hands in the air, no sense of impending failure.

 Now, for the second not-good reason, which is, not holding students to a high standard.